Графични страници

 Prancing, ambling round and round,

-Till fated with the pleasing ride,
+Till fated with the pleafing ride,

 From the lofty fteed difmounting,

-He lies along, enwrapt in conscious pride, By gurgling rill or cryftal fountain.
+He lies along, enwrapt in confcious pride,

 Lo!

-Lo! next, a Bard, fecure of praise,
+Lo! next, a Bard, fecure of praife,

 His felf-complacent countenance difplays.

-His broad muftachios, ting'd with golden dye,
+His broad muftachios, ting'd with golden dye, Flame, like a meteor, to the troubled air:

-Proud his demeanor, and his eagle eye O'erhung with lavish lid, yet fhone with glorious. glare.
+Proud his demeanor, and his eagle eye

 The grizzle grace